 Recommended Bars in Prague

 There is such a diverse choice of bars in Prague.
-There many really trendy bars around the Old Town and Wenceslas Square areas and they have prices to match that.
-Expect to pay at least 35 CZK/€1.30 for a 10 degree beer in the centre and 30 CZK/€1.10 away from the centre.
+There are many really trendy bars around the Old Town and Wenceslas Square areas and they have prices to match that.
+Expect to pay at least 35 CZK/€1.30 for a 10-degree beer in the centre and 30 CZK/€1.10 away from the centre.
 Always check the menu prices before you enter a bar or restaurant and check your bill before you pay it.
 If the service is good tip leave at least a 10% tip.

 1. Bar No 7